x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 <tr class="even">
 <td>External Recipients MailTip</td>
 <td>On</td>
-<td>If the sender adds a recipient that's external or adds a distribution group that contains external recipients, the External Recipients MailTip is displayed.
-This MailTip informs senders if a message they're composing will leave the organization, helping them make the correct decisions about wording, tone, and content.</td>
+<td><p>If the sender adds a recipient that's external or adds a distribution group that contains external recipients, the External Recipients MailTip is displayed.
+This MailTip informs senders if a message they're composing will leave the organization, helping them make the correct decisions about wording, tone, and content.</p>
+<p>Note that Exchange Online MailTipsExternalRecipientsTipsEnabled parameter must be set to $true in order for Outlook for iOS and Android to see the External Recipients MailTip.
+For more information, see [MailTips](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/mailtips/mailtips).</p></td>
 <td>App default</td>
 </tr>
 <tr class="odd">